1Hive/redemptions-app/docs/overview.md

 The Redemptions [documentation](technical-documentation.md) explains every solidity function of the app in detail.

+## Code

+All the code and build instructions are on our [GitHub](https://github.com/1Hive/redemptions-app).

 ## Contributing

 We ❤️  contributors!
 Please take a look at our [open Issues](https://github.com/1Hive/redemptions-app/issues) to get started.